KhoaLy2003/capstone-project/README.md

-# Building a Mechanical Machinery Rental and Management System
+# Capstone Project - Building a Mechanical Machinery Rental and Management System

 ## Table of Contents
   - [Table of Contents](#table-of-contents)